Advice for employers

 Having policies in place that acknowledge and raise awareness of the link between work-related stress and mental health is key.
 These policies can include information about the support available and the process employees should follow if they need help.

 Allow staff to attend counselling and support services during working hours: mental health is just as important as physical health.
-So, should an employee be offered appointment allowance for the dentist, aim to offer the same for a counselling session.
+So, if an employee is offered an appointment allowance for the dentist, aim to offer the same for a counselling session.

 Encourage a culture of openness